Middleware > Integrate Tallyfy with Workato

 - Add logging for permanent failures

-Here’s a complete recipe pattern:
+Let’s walk through a real-world recipe pattern:

 - Trigger: DocuSign - Document completed